Judy Garland: Early life

 "Baby" (as she was called by her parents and sisters) shared her family's flair for song and dance.
-Her first appearance came at the age of two, when she joined her elder sisters Mary Jane "Suzy/Suzanne" Gumm and Dorothy Virginia "Jimmie" Gumm on the stage of her father's movie theater during a Christmas show to sing a chorus of "Jingle Bells."
+Her first appearance came at the age of two, when she joined her elder sisters Mary Jane "Suzy/Suzanne" Gumm (1915–1964) and Dorothy Virginia "Jimmie" Gumm (1917–1977) on the stage of her father's movie theater during a Christmas show to sing a chorus of "Jingle Bells."
 The Gumm Sisters performed there for the next few years, accompanied by their mother on piano.

 Garland's birthplace in Grand Rapids, Minnesota, is now a museum dedicated to her life and career.

-The family relocated to Lancaster, California, in June 1926, following rumors that her father had homosexual inclinations.
-Frank bought and operated another theater in Lancaster, and Ethel began managing her daughters and working to get them into motion pictures.
+Following rumors that Francis Gumm had homosexual inclinations, the family relocated to Lancaster, California in June 1926.
+Francis Gumm bought and operated another theater in Lancaster.